Plum, Pennsylvania: Government and politics

 Boroughs in Pennsylvania (including Plum) are governed by a Mayor-Council system; in which the mayor has only a few powers and the council is the main legislative body.
 As of January 2020, the mayor is Harry Schlegel.

+The municipality is not in the Pittsburgh city limits, but the United States Postal Service allows entities in the borough to use "Pittsburgh, Pennsylvania" in their mailing addresses, as the borough has been on a historical mailing route involving Pittsburgh.

 Education

-The Plum Borough School District serves the borough grades K–12.
-The elementary schools (grades K–4) are Center and Pivik.
-The middle elementary school is Holiday Park Elementary (grades 5–6).
-The junior high school is A.E.
-Oblock Junior High School (grades 7–8) and Plum Senior High School serves grades 9–12.
-The latest redistricting was approved by the Plum School Board in 2018.
+The Plum Borough School District serves resident students living across Plum Borough in grades K–12.
+The district operates five school buildings: O’Block Elementary School (K-4), Pivik Elementary School (K-4), Holiday Park Intermediate School (5-6), Plum Middle School (7-8), and Plum Senior High School (9–12).
+The latest redistricting was approved by the Plum Borough School Board in 2018.
 There were once three other elementary schools, which were called Renton Elementary School, Regency Park Elementary, and the other called Adlai E. Stevenson, both have since been torn down.
-Plum School District is governed by the Plum School Board.
+The Plum Borough School District is governed by a nine-member Board of Directors.

 Plum Borough is also serviced by the Plum Borough Community Library.
 The library houses the history room of the Allegheny Foothills Historical Society (the Historical Society also provides tours of the reconstructed Carpenter Family Log House in Boyce Park).